 crap work.
 Let me also assume that you will bring with you some leftovers from your PhD project or previous postdoc (who doesn’t?), so that you will juggle two or more projects for a good six months.
 If you signed up for a one-year contract, it’s already high time for you to look for your next postdoc or fellowship call, leaving you with no time to work on the stuff you are actually paid for and you have no new material to write a proposal on.
 So, clearly you don’t want to sign up for a contract of one year or less.

 But can a postdoc be too long?
 That depends: are you the kind of researcher that already has their own identity at the first year of PhD and will continue do the same thing till retirement?
 This is not the post for me to tell you how bizarre you are, so I will stick to your original question and say: there probably isn’t an upper limit to the length of your postdoc.
 However, you may be

-a normal person afraid that putting all your eggs in one basket it’s a good recipe for failure, so you may want to account for two or three postdocs in which you work on slightly different things.
+a normal person afraid that putting all your eggs in one basket is a good recipe for failure, so you may want to account for two or three postdocs in which you work on slightly different things.
 In this case you may consider that 6 years in one place is a tad too much.
-Think about it: if you end up not liking your research or your colleagues anymore, you probably want to get the hell out of dodge in a couple years.
-Either way, you are still looking at 6 to12 months of more pain to find your next postdoc.
+Think about it: if you end up not liking your research or your colleagues anymore, you probably want to get the hell out of there in a couple of years.
+Either way, you are still looking at 6 to 12 months of more pain to find your next postdoc.

 worthless not receiving the recognition it deserves.

 So, as an addendum to the initial answer I propose, the ideal time you need to find your next postdoc or fixed appointment and work on some science during a postdoc contract is no less than 2, but no more than 5 years.